|Lat/Lon:||35.88034°N / 76.51246°E|

-K-2 is the second highest mountain in the world and is located on the border between China and Pakistan.
+K-2 is located on the border between China and Pakistan.
 It is said to be the ultimate climb, since many consider it to be much more technically challenging than Mount Everest.
-Many people try to climb K2, and many have died trying.
-As of June 2000,189 people have made the summit.
-The route through the Abruzzi Spur and up the Black Pyramid is said to be slightly easier climbing, more so than the North Ridge route.
+Many people try to climb K2, and many have died trying. a bit over 300 people have made the summit.
+For about every 4 that summit one is killed in the attempt.
+The route through the Abruzzi Spur and up the Black Pyramid is said to be slightly "easier" climbing, more so than the North Ridge route.
 Eza adds the follwing information: The first climb to K2 was made by the Italian team led by Ardito Desio.
 The first climbers on top were Achille Compagnoni and Lino Lacedelli.
-Nevertheless, there were some earlier expeditions that made the first reconnaissances of the Abruzzi Spur: the Duke of Abruzzi in 1909 and the American teams led by C.Houston in 1939 and 1953.
+Nevertheless, there were some earlier expeditions that made the first reconnaissances of the Abruzzi Spur: the Duke of Abruzzi in 1909 and the American teams led by C.Houston in 1938 and 1953.

 jck adds: Many climbers consider K2 as the most difficult one of all 8000 meter peaks.